brianary/scripts/README.md

 - **[Set-ParameterDefault.ps1](Set-ParameterDefault.ps1)**: Assigns a value to use for the specified cmdlet parameter to use when one is not specified.
 - **[Set-VSCodeSetting.ps1](Set-VSCodeSetting.ps1)**: Sets a VSCode setting.
 - **[Show-DataRef.ps1](Show-DataRef.ps1)**: Display an HTML view of an XML schema or WSDL using Saxon.
-- **[Show-ScheduledTask.ps1](Show-ScheduledTask.ps1)**: Provides a human-readable view of a scheduled task returned by Get-ScheduledTasks.
 - **[Show-Time.ps1](Show-Time.ps1)**: Displays a formatted date using powerline font characters.
 - **[Split-FileName.ps1](Split-FileName.ps1)**: Returns the specified part of the filename.
 - **[Stop-ThrowError.ps1](Stop-ThrowError.ps1)**: Throws a better error than "throw".